jibbs1703/Model-Deployment-with-Triton/README.md

 The setup can be deployed as a solution in a variety of industries such as the legal and healthcare industries.

-## Using Models in the Triton Inference Server
+## Serving Models with the Triton Inference Server

 In production, the models to be served should have been trained and tested by Data Scientists and deemed to be ready for real-world deployments.
 The trained model is loaded into the server along with its configuration file which